-Squash are one of my favorite remedies for surviving east coast Januarys and Februarys.
-Their juices, especially those of butternuts, are constantly dripping over the bottom rack of my oven.
+Squash is one of my favorite remedies for surviving East Coast winters.
+Caramelized juices, from all varieties, are constantly dripping over the bottom rack of my oven.
 It’s just the warmth I need to make my little apartment cozier.

-So, alas, I’m kicking off 2020 with a recipe that features just that — butternut squash, both its seeds and its flesh.
+Here, you’ll find a recipe that features one of my favorites — butternut, both its seeds and its flesh.

-Use this garlicky dish as a side to any hearty winter meal, or lather it across slices of crusty toast.
-The seeds will add a nice crunch to either experience.
+It’s a garlicky dish the works as a side to plenty of hearty winter meals.
+I also love it slathered across slices of crusty toast.

 - 1 lg. butternut squash, peeled